loic-sharma/nuclear/README.md

 ## Examples

-Let's find some versions of your package to delete:
+Let's find some versions of your package to delete on nuget.org:

 ```
 nuclear list My.Package